Odiobill/TilemapGenerator/README.md

 The generated tilemaps will be created as children of the empty template ones, to avoid messing up with other tilemaps that you may want to use outside the scope of this script.

 ## Parameters available from the Inspector:
-- Rule Tiles            add a Rule Tile for each layer that you want to create
+- *Rule Tiles8            add a Rule Tile for each layer that you want to create
-- Weights               assign a weight to each layer to define how big it should be compared to the other ones.
+- *Weights*               assign a weight to each layer to define how big it should be compared to the other ones.
-- Width                 the width of the Map
+- *Width*                 the width of the Map
-- Height                the height of the Map
+- *Height*                the height of the Map
-- Scale                 affects the Perlin Noise calculation; you may want to adjust this depending on the Width and Height of your Map
+- *Scale*                 affects the Perlin Noise calculation; you may want to adjust this depending on the Width and Height of your Map
-- Randomize             use a random Seed; ignored if calling Generate(true) from script, but not with Generate() or Generate(false)
+- *Randomize*             use a random Seed; ignored if calling Generate(true) from script, but not with Generate() or Generate(false)
-- Seed                  base for the Perlin Noise calculation; the same Seed (with the same Scale) will always generate the same Map
+- *Seed*                  base for the Perlin Noise calculation; the same Seed (with the same Scale) will always generate the same Map
-- Center Map            Cell(0, 0) will be in the center of the generated Map
+- *Center Map*            Cell(0, 0) will be in the center of the generated Map
-- Fade Out Tiles        check this option if your rule tiles only provide rules to fade out to the next layer
+- *Fade Out Tiles*        check this option if your rule tiles only provide rules to fade out to the next layer
-- Island Water Border   if greater than zero, fades the edges of the Map to the first layer and then adds a border of the specified size around the Map
+- *Island Water Border*   if greater than zero, fades the edges of the Map to the first layer and then adds a border of the specified size around the Map

 ## Usage
 - Download and install the required Unity 2d-extras package from "https://github.com/Unity-Technologies/2d-extras"